FutCoinSpot Blog • 2026 Guide

 Javelin Anti-Cheat (PC)

-EA's Javelin Anti-Cheat is a kernel-level anti-cheat solution launched in FIFA 23 in September 2022, now active across 14 EA titles.
-It operates at the deepest level of your OS, detecting both internal cheats (code injected into the game process) and external cheats (software running alongside the game).
-EA claims over 99% accuracy for cheat detection.
+EA's Javelin Anti-Cheat is a kernel-level anti-cheat solution that runs on PC.
+It was first launched in FIFA 23 in September 2022 and has since expanded to 14 EA titles.
+It operates at the deepest level of your operating system, which means it can detect both internal cheats (code injected into the game process) and external cheats (software running alongside the game).
+EA claims an accuracy rate of over 99% for cheat detection.

 Transfer market monitoring (all platforms)

 Separately from Javelin, EA monitors the transfer market across all platforms using server-side algorithms.
-These track transaction patterns, price anomalies, account relationships, and coin flow.
-They look for cards selling well above or below average market value, large coin movements between linked accounts, bot-activity patterns (high speed, perfect consistency, no gameplay between trades), and sudden coin balance spikes.
+These systems track transaction patterns, price anomalies, account relationships, and coin flow between accounts.
+They look for things like cards selling well above or below average market value, large coin movements between linked accounts, patterns consistent with bot activity (high speed, perfect consistency, no gameplay between trades), and sudden spikes in coin balance that don't match gameplay earnings.

-These server-side systems are platform-agnostic — console players are monitored just as much as PC players for market violations.
+These server-side systems are where most coin buying and trading bans come from.
+They're platform-agnostic, meaning console players are monitored just as much as PC players for market violations.

 Ban waves: what they are and when they hit

-EA doesn't ban accounts one at a time.
-Instead, they issue bans in waves — a large number of accounts get hit at once when their system identifies a pattern.
+EA doesn't ban accounts one at a time as violations happen.
+Instead, they tend to issue bans in waves, where a large number of accounts get hit at once.
+Here's what you should know about how ban waves work.

 After every major ban wave, the EA Forums and Reddit light up with complaints.
-When the volume is high enough and the pattern is clear enough, EA has historically reversed the bans — but "historically reversed" and "quickly reversed" are very different things.
+Some of these are from people who genuinely broke the rules and are trying to play innocent.
+But a meaningful number are from legitimate traders who got false-positived.
+When the volume of complaints is high enough and the pattern is clear enough, EA has historically reversed the bans.
+But "historically reversed" and "quickly reversed" are not the same thing.
 It can take weeks.

 Where coin buying fits in the risk picture